 All breakfasts and lunches are provided on the tour.
 Food is plentiful and nutritious; a variety of local and Western dishes will be provided.

-Tough: bikes can take a bit of a battering so we recommend a low geared (such as a 22-tooth granny cog on the front crank driving an 11-32/34 block on the back).
+For this tour we recommend taking a mountain bike.
+We recommend a low geared (such as a 22-tooth granny cog on the front crank driving an 11-32/34 block on the back).
 Comfort is important, as there are some long days, so make sure your saddle and riding position are appropriate.

 The route is a mixture of poorly maintained tarmac and very rough gravel tracks.
 The best tyre for the job is probably the Schwalbe Marathon XR.
 It's very tough and hardwearing and has a decent tread for the gravel without being too knobbly for tarmac.